derekvmcintire/veganuary/README.md

 Note:
 - These results have NOT been filtered for UPG/HR/WKG from what I can tell
 - I believe the "label" key is used for category cat A = lable: 1, cat B = label: 2 etc.
+- For prime data, you need to select the category and "fastest time" and get data separately for each category